 Individuals with the condition can become violent and require physical restraints.
 Higher rates of suicidal behaviors have been associated with alcohol-induced psychosis.

 The mortality risk for those with untreated delirium tremens psychosis is signifcant.
+Historically, untreated DTs have had a mortality rate of around 35%.
 Seizures, cardiac arrhythmia, and many more clinical symptoms can arise.

 Fortunately, if individuals receive addiction treatment and stop drinking alcohol, they have a high chance of recovery.

 If you have an alcohol use disorder and a mental health problem, it is essential to seek help for both conditions.